Quickstart

 The Power LED does not turn on

 Confirm the adapter is the included 27 W USB-C PD unit.
 Standard USB-C phone chargers may not negotiate the required voltage.
-As a fallback, wire a 9–30 V DC supply to the screw terminal using the included terminal block.
+As a fallback, wire a 9–30 V DC supply into the screw terminal using the included terminal block.

 The Status LED stays red or never turns green